 ξ The sphincter is always open.
 Urine dribbles out.

-ξ Uncontrolled spasms cause urine to leak out.
+ξ Sudden uncontrolled spasms cause urine to leak out.

 You may need to drain the bladder if you cannot void or control urine output.